 Allowing dishonest businesses to cheat the system also punishes the legitimate contractors and vendors who are put at a competitive disadvantage.
 We have seen several companies using cheap Chinese steel yet billing as if it were US steel.
 These companies can underbid their legitimate competitors.
 Americans don’t like cheaters.
 Contractors that rip off the DOT are ripping off everyone.

 Finally, there is a safety aspect.
 Using substandard cement, cheap steel or cutting corners on building codes puts everyone at risk.

 In 2007, a section of the I-35 bridge in Minneapolis collapsed killing 13 people and injuring over 100 others.
 The bridge has been designated as deficient and obsolete yet no monies were available to fix it.

 Earlier this year, a bridge in Canada collapsed just four hours after it opened.
 Fortunately, no one was injured?
 Was it poor construction?
 Poor engineering?
 Shoddy materials?
 We don’t know yet but taxpayers certainly didn’t get what they paid for.

-The whistleblower lawyers at Mahany Law have years of experience in investigating and bringing False Claims Act cases for shoddy bridge, highway and transportation projects.
+The DOT whistleblower lawyers at Mahany Law have years of experience in investigating and bringing False Claims Act cases for shoddy bridge, highway and transportation projects.
 Our legal team has helped our clients collect over $100,000,000.00 in award monies (whistleblower cash rewards) and has helped taxpayers recoup billions of dollars.